Tracking the opioid crisis: Inside the DEA's secret lab

 "He was using Xanax to help self-medicate himself and I think to help get rid of some of that angst so he could live somewhat of a normal life," Loudon said.

-Matthew was always honest, almost to a fault, Loudon says.
+Matthew was always honest, almost to a fault, Loudon said.
 "He told me he tried everything.
 Like everything.
-Heroin, meth, crack, you name it, cocaine, whatever -- until I guess he found what made him feel the best, and it was Xanax."
+Heroin, meth, crack, you name it, cocaine, whatever — until I guess he found what made him feel the best, and it was Xanax."

-And as much as a mother can worry, Loudon says, Matthew always tried to reassure her.
+And as much as a mother can worry, Loudon said, Matthew always tried to reassure her.
 "I know what I'm doing," he would tell her.

 She had heard about fentanyl showing up in pills in their area.